TheRaizer/MessengerAPI/README.md

 The docker container will open port 3307 and link it to port 3306 in the docker container.
 Port 3306 in the docker container matches the port of the MySQL server.

+This test database should be hosted on an EC2 instance so that we do not need to wait for it too boot up everytime.
+And it will work with CI/CD.

 No actual tables have to be created on the database as during testing, no actual records are added.
 The transactions are all rolled back within nested transactions and thus no transactions are commited.
+The concept of tables, and their relationships are handled within SQLAlchemy transactions.
+Thus the tests still hold.

 **Running tests**
 _Run with the command:_